CAO La Traviata

 Smoking

 This CAO La Traviata took right to the flame and began smoking very quickly.
 I didn’t have to touch anything up when I was lighting it.
 The wrapper just took off and started burning.
-The first third smoked perfectly, never had a draw issue.
+The first third smoked perfectly and never had a draw issue.
 The smoke was just pouring out.
 I was able to hold the ash for a little over an inch.
 It started looking like it was going to fall on me so I made quick work of it in my ashtray.

 CAO La Traviata - 1st Third